 Welding Heat-Affected Zone

-The Heat Affected Zone is a significant arc welding phenomenon that can result in the formation of welding cracks.
-As a result, understanding the Heat Affected Zone and its effects is essential for all welders.
-A large amount of heat is generated in the Arc welding process to create the weld pool, which melts the filler material or the electrode itself to create the weldment.
+The Heat-Affected Zone is a significant arc welding phenomenon that can result in the formation of welding cracks.
+Understanding the Heat-Affected Zone and its effects is essential for all welders.
+A large amount of heat is generated in the arc welding process, which produces a significant amount of heat to form the weld pool, causing the filler material or the electrode to melt and create the weldment.

 Heat Affected Zone Causes (HAZ)